 Sharp Business Systems

-With more than 25 years of corporate experience in both financial and communications roles, Phil has held leadership positions at Eli Lilly and Company, Credit Suisse, VMS Biomarketing and Stericycle.
+With more than 25 years of corporate experience in both financial and communications roles, Phil has held leadership positions at Eli Lilly and Company, Credit Suisse, VMS BioMarketing, and Stericycle, Inc., and now serves as the general manager for Sharp Business Systems.

-Phil has his Bachelor of Science in finance from West Virginia University and his Master of Business Administration from the University of North Carolina.
+Phil has his Bachelor of Science degree in finance from West Virginia University and his Master of Business Administration degree from the University of North Carolina (Chapel Hill).
 He joined the Easterseals Crossroads board in 2013 and has also served on the boards of Church at the Crossing and the Indiana Bond Bank.

 Jane Harper